dibend/cam/README.md

 ##Setup

-modify credentials, IP, and/or port at top of cam.js if different from default
+modify credentials, IP, and/or port in config.json if different from default

+Install [node.js](https://nodejs.org/en/) if you haven't

 run `npm install` to install dependencies